 Formatting

-However, not every hiring manager will read your cover letter.
+Not every hiring manager will read your cover letter.
 You will still need to format your resume in a way that makes up for or explains your employment gap.

-One way you can format your resume in a creative and effective way is to highlight your qualifications.
+One way you can format it in a creative and effective way is to highlight your qualifications.
 Write a brief summary of your skills and talents at the top of your resume.
 That way, hiring managers will see your potential first, and may not care about the gap in your resume by the time they read your employment history at the end.

 In an Interview